Lifestyle

 Atlanta

-• COST OF LIVING FOR RETIREES: 1% below the national average
+COST OF LIVING FOR RETIREES: 3.8% above the national average

-It would be hard to mention Georgia without bringing up Atlanta.
-Of all the places to live in Georgia, it’s the best if you want access to everything.
+Of course, if you’re looking for a big city to retire to, you have to consider Atlanta.
+Of all the places to live in Georgia, it’s the best if you want access to everything in retirement without compromise.
 The country’s ninth-largest city has an abundance of 55-plus communities and all the restaurants, shops, and healthcare you could need.
-There are also numerous suburbs that will get you out of the chaotic city while still giving you access to everything.
+And if city-living isn’t quite your style, there are numerous suburbs that will get you out of the chaotic inner-city while still giving you access to all of the amenities.

 Fayetteville

-• COST OF LIVING FOR RETIREES: 1% below the national average
+COST OF LIVING FOR RETIREES: 3.2% above the national average

 Although Fayetteville has often been listed as one of the best towns in Georgia for young people, its large senior population makes it great for retirees.
 Just a half an hour from Atlanta, Fayetteville has all the amenities of suburban living, including shopping, outdoor recreational areas, and the third-largest amusement park in Georgia, Fun Spot America.